Import Data for an Indicator From External Database with SQL Query

 find some in the BSC Designer installation (in the folder "\Samples\Data via SQL").
 Click OK.

-- Click "Test" button to make sure that the connection string settings are correct.
+- Click the "Test" button to make sure that the connection string settings are correct.

 Creating SQL query